lqs4188980/lqs4188980.github.io/_posts/2015-01-11-leetcode-summary.markdown

 3Sum Closest

 + Abstraction: Lower the order to 2Sum, and find out 2Sum Closest.
 + Sort the array first.
 Pick one element, and start find 2Sum Closest to target - num[i], if distance less than current minimum distance, update min and sum.

+4Sum

++ Abstraction: subtract from target and decrease the number of combination to 2Sum

+Letter Combinations of a Phone Number

++ Abstraction: Search every route.
+O(3^L), L is the length of digits.

+Remove Nth Node From End of List

++ Abstraction: Double pointer start from head.
+The right pointer needs proceed n - 1 step at first, then the two pointer proceed at the same time until right pointer reach the final node, the left pointer is the node that needs to be deleted.

+Generate Parentheses

++ Abstraction: Search every route.
++ There is a limitation: The number of '(' should >= ')'.
+When the number of '(' + number of ')' == 2n, add current s to result.

+Merge k Sorted Lists

++ Abstraction: Divide and Conquer

+Swap Nodes in Pairs

++ Abstraction: Find out operation block, for this problem, the operation block is prev -> l -> r -> n, l and r are the nodes that need to swap. r cannot be null.
+After swap, prev = l, l = n, r = n.

+Reverse Nodes in k-Group

++ Abstraction: Find out operation block, use a flag and prev. reverse each pair of node.
+Generally need l, r, n.
+Notice that prev.next.next = flag, and prev.next should be the new prev.
+But before assign prev.next = l, we need a variable temp to store prev.next.
+Finally let l = flag.

+Remove Duplicates from Sorted Array

++ Abstraction: Something same as insertion sort.
+A pointer point to the next waiting element, a cache variable for decide duplicate, a pointer point to current position waiting to fill.
+If waiting element is equal to cache, then jump to next one.
+Else, put them into current position waiting to fill, both waiting position and waiting element jump to next.

 <hr />